-Scores of chats, emails, and crayon drawn letters later we've managed to restock the legendary "Grade 1" Austrian Paratrooper Boot.
-In fact we did a little more than that; we worked with our supplier to cherry pick the very best boots from a batch of several thousand (we even made a friggen illustrated sorting guide for them.)
+After scores of chats, emails, and crayon drawn letters, we've managed to restock the legendary "Grade 1" Austrian paratrooper boot.
+In fact, we did a little more than that; we worked with our supplier to cherry-pick the very best boots from a batch of several thousand (we even made a friggen illustrated sorting guide for them).

-Our goal is is not only to supply you guys with great boots, but to empower you with the knowledge to maintain them.
-Take good care of your pair, and they should last you many years in The Zone.
-Even past a decade, as some already have.
+Our goal is not only to supply you with great boots, but to empower you with the knowledge to maintain them.
+Take good care of your pair, and they should last you many years in The Zone — even past a decade, as some already have.

 - Black, easy to shine and polish, hides dirt and stains

 - 10" tall, covering and supporting the entire ankle

 - Ten eyelets and eight grommets on each boot

 Metzeler sole insert included (Ivan advises you replace this; it's pretty old and may have the imprint of another guy’s foot on it, but maybe you're into that)